The Best Sports Handicappers on Twitter 2022

 This handle is considered a joke by almost everyone, even on #GamblingTwitter.
 Judging by the replies on his posts, most of his followers appear to be fading him, but what the hell.
 If there is a market for this, who are we to judge?

-DISCLAIMER: Almost all handicappers on Twitter will claim to be winning, but will offer no proof of long term records.
+DISCLAIMER: Almost all handicappers on Twitter will claim to be winning, but will offer no proof of long-term success or records.
 If you follow them for a while and things don’t go well, they will almost certainly block you if you make any negative comments.
 For that reason, we have to give them low marks for transparency, and we would advise being very cautious about sending anyone on Twitter money for picks.

-Instead of thrifting through the jungle of undocumented sports handicappers on Twitter, why not make the smart move and follow the top cappers from our leaderboards.
+Instead of navigating through the jungle of undocumented sports handicappers on Twitter, why not make the smart move and follow the top cappers from our leaderboards.